captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Fifteen grand—that comes to what?
+Fifteen grand — that comes to what?
 Twenty five hundred per bullet inside me?

 ---

 ## DETECTIVE O’CONNOR:
-Please take it, Walter—you’ll have your pension, social security—you can have your life back—
+Please take it, Walter — you’ll have your pension, social security — you can have your life back —

 ---